Myles-Trevino/Echo360-Downloader/README.md

 # Echo360 Downloader
-A tool for downloading Echo360 videos.
+A tool for downloading public Echo360 videos.

 ## Usage
 - Install [Node](https://nodejs.org/en/).
 - Run `npm install` in the cloned directory.
-- Modify the `url` variable in `index.js` to the URL of the video you want to download.
+- Add the URLs of the videos you want to download to the `urls.txt` file.
 - Run `node index.js`.